flatland-association/flatland-book/getting-started/env.md

 Agents can only travel in the direction they are currently facing.
 Hence, the permitted transitions for any given agent depend both on its position and on its direction.
 Transition maps define the railway network in the flatland world.
-One can implement any real world railway network within the Flatland environment by manupulating the transition maps of cells.
+One can implement any real world railway network within the Flatland environment by manipulating the transition maps of cells.

 For more information on transtion maps checkout [environment information](../environment/environment_information)!